Netflix holds its own in the streaming wars – for now

 Netflix had said it expected to add 7.6 million subscribers, and analysts thought the service would fare even better.
 The increase pales slightly next to the 8.9 million subscribers the service added in the fourth quarter of 2018.

-The stock dropped about 2.5 percent immediately in after-hours trading, likely due to a cautious forecast for the first quarter.
-But shares rebounded and held steady soon after.
+The stock dropped about 2.5% immediately in after-hours trading, likely due to a cautious forecast for the first quarter.
+But shares rebounded and later traded up more than 2%.

-The company — a pioneer in producing streaming media and binge-worthy shows — now boasts more than 167 million subscribers worldwide, bolstered by a list of well-received movies and shows released late last year .
-That includes thefantasy show “The Witcher” and Oscar nominees “The Irishman” and “Marriage Story.”
+The company — a pioneer in producing streaming media and binge-worthy shows — now boasts more than 167 million subscribers worldwide, bolstered by a list of well-received movies and shows released late last year.
+That includes the fantasy show “The Witcher” and Oscar nominees “The Irishman” and “Marriage Story.”

 The boost helps reaffirm Netflix’s strong standing in the increasingly crowded world of video streaming.
 The fourth quarter was an important milestone for Netflix, as it was marked its first head-to-head competition with Apple’s $5-per-month streaming service and Disney’s instantly popular $7-a-month option.